sqrex/openshift-virtualization-knowledge/README.md

 ## Stability, performance and migration approach

-If you ask yourself what would be the best fit and use case for Red Hat Virtualization there is no single good answer for it.
+If you ask me what would be the best fit and use case for Red Hat Virtualization - I would say that there is no single good answer for it.

 If you would like to follow the strategy Red Hat and the market is heading, the best way would be to look at migration plan from application perspective, not from hypervisor perspective.